Prepotenti più di prima

-Prepotenti più di prima is a 1959 Italian comedy film directed by Mario Mattoli and starring Aldo Fabrizi.
+Prepotenti più di prima (More Bullies Than Before) is a 1959 Italian comedy film directed by Mario Mattoli and starring Aldo Fabrizi.
 It is the sequel of I prepotenti.

 Plot

 On her return from the honeymoon, Marcella finds out she is expecting a baby.
 The future grandparents argue again about where the baby is to be born and the choice of a name.
 The newlyweds, tired of the quarrels, decide to flee to Milan with their baby.